Servant of God: Terminology

-Catholic Church
+Canonical process

-Servant of God is an expression used for a member of the Catholic Church whose life and works are being investigated in consideration for recognition by the Pope and the Catholic Church as a saint in Heaven.
+Servant of God is an expression used for a member of the Catholic Church whose life and works are being investigated in consideration for recognition by the Pope and the Catholic Church as a Blessed.
 The term Servant of God (Servus Dei) should not be confused with Servus Servorum Dei (Servant of the Servants of God), one of the titles of the Pope.

-The term Servant of God is used in the first of the four steps in the canonization process.
-The next step is being declared venerable, upon a decree of heroism or martyrdom by the honored.
-That is followed by beatification, with the title of Blessed.
-After the confirmation of miracles resulting from the intercession of the honored, the final step is canonization, where the honored would receive the title of a saint.
+The term Servant of God is used in the beginning of a beatification process.
+The next step is being declared venerable, upon a decree of heroic virtue or martyrdom.
+That is possibly followed by beatification, which means the veneration of the Blessed by the regional church.
+Finally, canonization can take place, at which point the person is venerated by the universal church.
 The process for canonization is under the jurisdiction of the Dicastery for the Causes of Saints.

-Servant of God is not considered a canonical title in a strict sense by the Catholic Church (as for instance venerable or Blessed are), but only a technical term used in the process of canonization.
+Servant of God is not considered a canonical title in a strict sense by the Catholic Church (as for instance venerable or Blessed are), but only a technical term used in the beatification process.
 Hence, any of the faithful can be named a Servant of God in a larger frame of meaning.
-Public speeches about Servants of God are prohibited in Catholic churches as well as any acts that could mislead the faithful into thinking that the person will eventually be canonized.
+As the Church waits upon God to confirm a servant of God's status through a miracle before invoking him or her in public prayer, the church states that "one must also refrain, even outside of Church, from any acts which could mislead the faithful into thinking that the inquiry conducted by the Bishop into the life of the Servant of God and his virtues or martyrdom carries with it the certitude that the Servant of God will be one day canonized".